ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 5. Multiple users can be mapped to the machine by repeating the above flow.
 There is no limitation to the numbers of users mapped.

 #### B. Registration client enables capturing an officer's biometrics during on-boarding in order to support login, local duplicate checks, and registration submission
-1. When a Registration Officer or Supervisor enters his/her log in to registration client with their credentials the system validates that the user is mapped to the same Registration Centre as the USB dongle.
+1. When a Registration Officer or Supervisor enters his/her log in to registration client with their credentials the system validates that the user is mapped to the same Registration Centre's client machine.
 System validates that the user is yet to be on-boarded to the client dongle.
 System directs the user to the password entry page.
 1. User enters password and submits.
 System sends OTP to the user and directs to the OTP entry page.
 Lock the user account for 30 minutes if an incorrect credential (password or OTP) is entered 5 times in succession.
 1. User can request the system to resend OTP if not received earlier.
 1. User enters OTP and submits.
 System directs the user to the dashboard page with all links disabled except for ‘User on-boarding’.